-605.1 The organizer is obliged to provide at least three forerunners who meet all the rules, including appropriate membership (e.g. Competitor, Coach or Official).
+U605.1 The organizer is obliged to provide at least three forerunners who meet all the rules, including appropriate membership (e.g., Competitor, Short-Term Alpine, Non-Scored Athlete, Master).
 General members are allowed to forerun, but not compete.
-The forerunner is a member of the organizing committee.
-In DH, the forerunners should participate in all training runs.

 In extraordinary conditions, the Jury may increase the number of forerunners.
 The Jury may designate different forerunners for each run.